COVID: Germans less worried about omicron, survey shows | DW | 06.01.2022

 The poll showed 67% are in favor of shortening isolation and quarantine times for people who test positive for COVID-19, as well as the people who come in close contact with them.

 The support, however, comes with conditions.
-Survey respondents agreed these times should be shortened, provided the people involved test negative and are symptom-free.
+Survey respondents agreed these times should be shortened, provided the people involved test negative and are free of symptoms.

 Currently, people who test positive for COVID-19 must quarantine for 14 days.
 People who are regarded as close contacts of people who tested positive for omicron must also self-isolate for 14 days, regardless of vaccination status.